-Today a number of products and solutions are driven by analytics.
-For instance, Amazon GO, recommendations systems, predictive keyboards used on smartphones and chatbots are a few of the examples of solutions that are driven by analytics.
+Today several products and solutions are driven by analytics.
+For instance, Amazon GO, recommendations systems, predictive keyboards used on smartphones and chatbots are a few examples of analytics-driven solutions.

 What is Business Analytics?